loop8ack/ExtensionPackTools/README.md

 ## Project Takeover

-This project has been taken over by Loop8ack.
+This project has been taken over by [Loop8ack](https://github.com/loop8ack), the original author was [Mads Kristensen](https://github.com/madskristensen).

 I have assumed ownership and responsibility for the further development and maintenance of this project.
 As the new maintainer, I will be actively working on improving and adding new features to the project.